bdesanctis/bamdam/README.md

 ./bamdam krona --in_tsv_list input_list.txt --out_xml microbes.xml
 ktImportXML -o microbes.html microbes.xml
 ```
 Once you get the html file, you can open it in any web browser.
-Make sure to click "Colour by damage" in the bottom left.
+Make sure to click "Colour by damage" in the bottom left!

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.